finos/symphony-bdk-python/docsrc/markdown/configuration.md

 - `datafeed` contains information about the datafeed service that the bot will use for the `DatafeedLoop` service.
 If the version field is configured to `v2`, the datafeed service v2 will be used.
 Otherwise, the datafeed service v1 will be used by default.
+- `retry` contains information for retry mechanism to be used by the bot.

+#### Retry Configuration
+The retry mechanism used by the bot will be configured by these following properties:
+- `maxAttempts`: maximum number of retry attempts that the bot will make.
+- `multiplier`: after each attempt, the interval between two attempts will be multiplied by this factor.
+(Exponential backoff strategy)
+- `initialIntervalMillis`: the interval between the initial two attempts in milliseconds.
+- `maxIntervalMillis`: the limit of the interval between two attempts.
+For example: if the current interval is 1000 millis, multiplier is 2.0 and the maxIntervalMillis is 1500 millis, then the interval for next retry will be 1500 millis.

+Each bot will have a global retry configuration to be used in every service with the following default value:
+- `maxAttempts`: 10
+- `initialIntervalMillis`: 500
+- `multiplier`: 2
+- `maxIntervalMillis`: 300000 (5 mins)